g-coomans/hexo-theme-simplicity/README.md

 - It's black & white.
 CSS come from [Bolt CSS](https://boltcss.com/)
 - Icons from [Eva Icons](https://github.com/akveo/eva-icons)
 - No outsource script (Google Analytics, Disqus, whatever).
 I will never implement it.
 KISS
-- No tag & no categories.
-Maybe once will be implemented
-- No pages; it's a blog theme
+- Tags supported.
+Summary page with all the tags and their posts (/tags)
+- No categories (not yet and maybe ever)
+- No pages (not yet and maybe ever)
 - No gallery image.
-- No search module
+- No search module.

 ## Installation
 Install the theme by using :